How to Overcome the Inner Critic

 It took time to realize that my inner critic was at work again, telling me I had to meet an arbitrary standard.
 For me, that standard wasn’t about surfing well or looking a certain way—it was about being “tough.”
 I believed I had to charge every wave, no matter what.

 At some point, I realized I had to change.
-Surfing—and life—is so much better when you don’t have to be “tough” all the time.
-The key for me was that it had started to become clear that the toughness was actually the very thing that kept me from love.
-The one thing I thought I would earn by being tough.
+The key for me was that it had started to become clear that the toughness was actually the very thing that kept me from getting what I wanted.

-When I finally allowed myself to embrace fear and vulnerability, they began to fade.
-More than that, they enriched my life in ways I never imagined.
-It opened up the door to love and connection.
+When I finally allowed myself to feel the fear it began to fade.
+Being vulnerable enriched my life in ways I had never imagined.
+It opened up the door to love and connection in my life.

 This transformation didn’t happen overnight.
 I had to actively shift my mindset away from needing to be tough and toward simply enjoying the experience of surfing.
 I began celebrating small victories: acknowledging when I felt scared, appreciating the fact that I tried, and valuing the beauty of being in the water and nature.
 Embracing play rather than performance if you will.

-One of the most profound lessons I learned was that my self-worth—my ability to be loved and accepted—was not tied to how tough I was.
+One of the most profound lessons I learned was that my self-worth, my ability to be loved and accepted, was not tied to how tough I was.
 Separating my performance in surfing from my value as a person was crucial.
-Instead of measuring my worth by how fearless I was, I started valuing my growth, effort, and resilience.
+Instead of measuring my worth by how fearless I was, I started valuing my effort and resilience.

 I still want to challenge myself, to learn to surf bigger, steeper, and faster waves.
-But I no longer hate myself on the days I don’t.
-I’ve come to see that true strength lies in embracing all sides of myself—the tough, the soft, the beautiful, and the flawed.
+But I no longer hate or reject myself on the days I don’t.
+I’ve come to see that true strength lies in embracing all sides of myself, the tough, the soft, the beautiful, and the flawed.

 Surfing is a deeply personal and beautiful journey.
-It’s not about proving anything—it’s about showing up, embracing each moment, and letting the ocean be a source of joy rather than judgment.
+It’s not about proving anything, it’s about showing up and embracing each moment.
+Let the ocean be a source of joy rather than judgment.
 I hope these reflections and exercises inspire you to approach your own surfing journey with more kindness and self-compassion.
-You are worthy and resilient, just as you are
+You are great, just as you are!

 // Lisa Davidsson, Surf Psychologist & Therapist